-Coping Strategies for Managing Anxiety – Riding the Emotional Waves of Life
+Coping Strategies for Managing Anxiety – How to Ride the Emotional Waves of Life From An Anxiety Therapist

 For many people, especially those with anxiety, life can feel like a tidal wave of emotions.
 At one moment, you are being lifted high into the air and in the next, the wave is pummeling you into the sand.
-Learning tools to help manage the waves of life and even learn how to “ride the waves” is crucial to your well-being.
-In therapy, we teach clients various coping skills to help regulate their emotions and reduce the impact of negative thoughts and feelings.
+Learning tools in anxiety therapy can help you manage the waves of life and even learning how to “ride the waves” is crucial to your well-being.
+As an anxiety therapist, I teach clients various coping skills to help regulate their emotions and reduce the impact of negative thoughts and feelings.
 Here are some of our favorite strategies:

 Grounding with 5 Senses: